Sergio Kerusch

-Sergio Kerusch (born January 6, 1989) is an American professional basketball player who currently plays for Mitteldeutscher BC of the Basketball Bundesliga.
+Sergio Kerusch (born January 6, 1989) is an American-German professional basketball player who currently plays for Mitteldeutscher BC of the Basketball Bundesliga.
 He is a 6 ft 5 in (1.96 m) tall shooting guard-small forward.
 He also holds a German passport due to his German father.

 College career

-After playing basketball at Overton High School, Kerusch played college basketball at Itawamba Community College (2007–08), and at Western Kentucky University, with the Western Kentucky Hilltoppers, from 2008-11.
+After playing basketball at Overton High School, Kerusch played college basketball at Itawamba Community College (2007–08), and at Western Kentucky University, with the Western Kentucky Hilltoppers, from 2008–11.

 Pro career

 Kerusch began his professional basketball career after signing a contract with the Greek Championship club Aris Thessaloniki in 2011.
 In June 2012 he left Aris Thessaloniki and signed with Artland Dragons.
 On February 20, he signed with Eisbären Bremerhaven of the Basketball Bundesliga.

-After playing for Mitteldeutscher BC from 2016-2023, he signed with Medipolis SC Jena of the ProA on February 1, 2023.
+After playing for Mitteldeutscher BC from 2016–2023, he signed with Medipolis SC Jena of the ProA on February 1, 2023.